Austin Facelift Specialists

 What Is A Pixie Ear Deformity?

 A pixie ear deformity can occur after facial rejuvenation surgery if the surgeon removes too much skin from under the earlobe.
 The result is an earlobe that is pulled down.
-The deformity is easy to correct by detaching the earlobe from the facial skin.
+This can be avoided by having your facelift performed by a trained facial plastic surgeon, who will take steps to preserve the earlobe attachment and avoid excessive skin removal.
+If you do have this deformity, it is easy to correct by detaching the earlobe from the facial skin and repositioning it in the correct location.
 The correction will leave a scar, but the scar will be hidden beneath the earlobe.

 Can I Have A Facelift If I Have A Weak Facial Structure?